 The work visa process in Singapore can be complicated, expensive, and time-consuming.
 Even if you are perfectly suited for a job in Singapore, and the company hires you, the MOM has several hurdles for you to overcome before moving to Singapore and working.
-New minimum salary requirements implemented by the MOM this year mean that companies can only hire more specialized people who earn higher salaries than before.
 New quotas and limits on work visas mean that companies can’t hire as many foreigners as before.

-Keep an eye on local job portals, especially those focusing on Asia or Singapore, like GrabJobs, to see what’s available.
+Keep an eye on local job portals, like GrabJobs, to see what’s available.
 Though it may take a lot of time and effort to secure a job offer in Singapore, it’ll be worth it in the long-term.
-Singapore is a great place to live, with a transparent local economy that supports its workforce with fair employment regulations.

-Ultimately, your success in securing one of the coveted jobs for foreigners in Singapore depends on your skills, specialization, and credentials.
-The MOM wants to ensure that Singaporeans capable of filling open positions are given a chance to do so before foreigners.
-To get a job in Singapore as a foreigner, all of those things factor into how marketable you are as a candidate for a position.
+Ultimately, your success in securing a job for foreigners in Singapore depends on your skills, specialization, and credentials.
+To get a job in Singapore as a foreigner, all of those factor into how marketable you are as a candidate for a position.

-The restrictions that make it difficult to get a job in Singapore as a foreigner are the same ones that support a high quality of life and workplace satisfaction once you’ve begun working in Singapore.
-We wish you the best of luck as you begin the challenging task of finding a job in Singapore as a foreigner.
+We wish you the best of luck as you begin the challenging task of finding a job in Singapore as a foreigner!